robertojnior/octo-issue-tracker/README.md

 In the request, you need to pass a basic authentication header, with the default username and password, which you defined earlier.

-The `POST` request doesn't need authentication and he payload for it, is like the following example:
+The POST request doesn't need authentication and it's payload is like the following example:

 ```json
 {